 The day after Diwali Govardhan Puja is performed in North and in South people celebrate Bali Padyami and it is believed that King Mahabali returns to earth on this day to visit his subjects.

 And yes, irrespective of it being North or South of India, people shop alike.
-So that you can shop without any reservations, use the Diwali offers.
+So that you can shop without any reservations, use the Diwali offers and discounts.
 These can help you save more without having to think much about breaking the budget!